ajz34/blas-array2/README.md

 ## Installation

-This package haven't been deployed.
-After implementing all functions in BLAS1/2/3, a version 0.1 will be released.
+This crate is available on crates.io.

-For development usage, if there's any difficulties encountered in installation, then please check if `blas-sys` installed and linked properly.
+Currently, this crate depends on `blas-sys`.
+If there's any difficulties encountered in installation, then please check if `blas-sys` installed and linked properly.
 May be resolved by declaring
 ```
 RUSTFLAGS="-lopenblas"
 ```